alperenguman/Async_Fibonacci_Calculator/README.md

 # Asynchronous Processing Demo in C#

 This project is a simple fibonacci calculator.
 It returns the Nth fibonacci number in the sequence.
-The method that does the calculation is intentionally slowed down intentionally to demonstrate async processing.
+The method that does the calculation is slowed down intentionally to demonstrate async processing.

 ## Getting Started